Use collaborative features in FreshBooks to help your client run their business more efficiently and work with you more effectively.

 Painless tax preparation is all about solid bookkeeping.
 Your client’s ability to keep their books in order year-round, using intuitive software like FreshBooks, will save you time when tax deadlines are approaching.

-When you first start working with a client in FreshBooks, onboard them into best practices for setting up merchants, vendors, and sales tax as well as regularly tracking expenses and reconciling transactions.
+When you first start working with a client in FreshBooks, onboard them into best practices for setting up merchants, vendors, and sales tax, as well as regularly tracking expenses and monitoring invoices and payments.

 5. Review Data and Reports Together